seojihyuk26/NaverDictionaryBatchFile/README.md

 ## Set Up
 ### Set PATH
-Set languageFolder folder adress on PATH
+Set languageFolder folder address on PATH
 (one who don't know how to set PATH on windows see this url)
 [how to set PATH](https://www.opentechguides.com/how-to/article/windows-10/113/windows-10-set-path.html)